OfficeDev/Microsoft-Teams-Samples/samples/bot-people-picker-adaptive-card/nodejs/Readme.md

     npm install
     ```

-4) Open the `.env` configuration file in your project folder (or in Visual Studio Code) and update the `MicrosoftAppId` and `MicrosoftAppPassword` with your app's base url.
-(Note the ClientId is the AppId created in step 1 (Setup for Bot), the ClientSecret is referred to as the "client secret" in step 1 (Setup for Bot) and you can always create a new client secret anytime.)
+- Open the `.env` configuration file in your project folder (or in Visual Studio Code) and update the `MicrosoftAppId` and `MicrosoftAppPassword` with the values generated while doing AAD app registration including Secret creation.(ClientSecret is referred to as the "client secret" generated from your AAD app registrationin.

-5) Run your app
+- Run your app

     ```bash
     npm start
     ```

-### 4. Setup Manifest for Teams
+4) Setup Manifest for Teams

 - **This step is specific to Teams.**